 Possible reduce costs by facilitating complex application implementation and integration (e.g. issuing of persistent identifiers, providing links between resources and services).

-The document is in the following structure: introduction, examination of requirements, evaluation of tools, and summary.
+The document is in the following structure: introduction, examination of requirements, evaluation of tools, technical architecture, roadmap and summary.